gosiacodes/info-app/README.md

 App uses OpenWeather API and OpenStreetMap API.

-Actualisation: There is a bug - OpenStreetMap API key doesn't work anymore.
+Update: There is a bug - OpenStreetMap API key doesn't work anymore.